kerubobosire254/The-spotify-data-analysis/README.md

 ## What's Next

-- Spotify API integration, so it pulls live data instead of needing a manual export
+Spotify API integration — pulling live listening data directly instead of requiring a manual JSON export, removing the biggest friction point for real (non-demo) usage
-- Clustering-based behavior modeling — letting listener types emerge from the data instead of being predefined
+Clustering-based behaviour modeling — moving from rule-based archetypes to unsupervised clustering on the engineered features, letting listener types emerge from the data rather than being predefined
-- Mood detection using audio features like energy and valence
+Mood detection — incorporating audio features like energy, valence, and tempo (available via the Spotify API) to add an emotional dimension alongside the current behavioural one
-- Personality-based recommendations — taking the archetype and suggesting what to listen to next
+Personality-based recommendations — using the archetype as an input to suggest new artists or tracks, closing the loop from "here's who you are" to "here's what that suggests you'd like"
-- Side-by-side comparison between two listeners' DNA
+Social comparison — letting two users compare listening DNA side by side, which turns a solo analytics tool into something inherently shareable
-- A shareable, exportable "Wrapped-style" report
+Exportable Wrapped-style report — a shareable visual summary, since the format Spotify's own "Wrapped" popularised is exactly what this kind of personality and behaviour data is suited to present

 ---